-Line 34 - Complete the 2006 Illinois Schedule M, to figure the amount to include on Line 34.
-Attach a copy of Schedule M to your IL-1120-ST.
+Line 34 - Complete the 2007 Illinois Schedule M, to figure the amount to include on Line 34.
+Attach a copy of Illinois Schedule M to your Form IL-1120-ST.

 You may not subtract anything that is not identified below or in Illinois Publication 101.
-Subtractions allowed on Schedule M include:
+Subtractions allowed on Illinois Schedule M include:

-- the refund of Illinois replacement tax for a prior year, to the extent included in your federal ordinary income. - any other income included on Step 4, Line 22, exempt from taxation by Illinois by reason of its Constitution or statutes or by the Constitution, treaties, or statutes of the United States.
+- notes, bonds, debentures, or obligations issued by the Governments of Guam, American Samoa, Puerto Rico, the Northern Mariana Islands, or the Virgin Islands, to the extent that you were required to add these amounts to your federal ordinary income. - the refund of Illinois replacement tax for a prior year, to the extent included in your federal ordinary income. - any other income included on Step 4, Line 22, exempt from taxation by Illinois by reason of its Constitution or statutes or by the Constitution, treaties, or statutes of the United States.
 This amount is net of any bond premium amortization deducted federally.
 For more information, see Illinois Publication 101. - the amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC Section 1341. - the deductions for "foreign dividend gross-up (IRC Section 78)," "subpart F income," or foreign dividends which are allowed as a subtraction modification under IITA, Sections 203(b)(2)(G) and 203(b)(2)(O).
-You must provide supporting attachments clearly identifying each item taken as a subtraction. - contributions you made under the Tax Increment Allocation Redevelopment Act to a job training project.
+You must provide supporting attachments clearly identifying each item taken as a subtraction.

+• contributions you made under the Tax Increment Allocation Redevelopment Act to a job training project.
 For more information, see FY Bulletin 1990-40.